Macquarie University

 As a Macquarie medical student, you’ll study at MQ Health—Australia’s first university-led integrated health campus—where learning is fully integrated with outstanding patient-centred clinical care, and high-quality health and medical research.
 Structured Australian and international clinical experiences are embedded throughout the program, giving you the opportunity to experience different health systems, cultures, and clinical presentations.

-In the video below, former OzTREKK student ambassador (and now recent Macquarie Medical School graduate), Emma, talks about her experience of being part of the Macquarie MD—from the facilities to course structure—why she first decided to undertake the Macquarie MD.
+In the video below, former OzTREKK student (and now Macquarie Medical School graduate), Emma, talks about her experience of being part of the Macquarie MD—from the facilities to course structure—why she first decided to undertake the Macquarie MD.

 Program